SolderFumes/hestia/README.md

 -  ✅ ~Set up and integrate human presence detector~
    - ✅ ~Detect when the room no longer has any people in it and disable everything~
 - ✅~Create a web portal and database for profiles~
-- Run website in non-debug mode
+- ✅~Run website in non-debug mode~
 - Connect database/website with core FR program in main.py
 - Make web interface pretty